mamatha203/Financial-Loan-SQL-Project/README.md

 order by 1 asc;

-<b>25.Calculate applications,funded amount,total payments for each State?
+<b>25.Calculate applications,funded amount,total payments for each State?</b>

 select